-Participants should generate predictions for the test split and submit those to the task organizers as well as self-computed metrics.
-We provide evaluation scripts in the GitHub repository.3
+Participants should generate predictions for the test split and submit them to the task organizers together with computed evaluation metrics.
+We provide evaluation scripts in the GitHub repository.4

-To have a better understanding of the behavior of the proposed systems, we ask participants to submit both prediction scores (probabilities or activation values) and binary classifications decisions for each tag for each track in the test set.
+To have a better understanding of the behavior of the proposed systems, we ask participants to submit both prediction scores (probabilities or activation values) and optionally binary classifications decisions for each tag for each track in the test set.
 We provide a script to calculate activation thresholds and generate decisions from predictions by maximizing macro F-score.
 See the documentation in the evaluation scripts directory in the dataset repository for instructions on how to do this.